phyll119/DataAnalyst_Udacity_Ford-GoBike-Project-2019/README.md

 </p>

 Prerequisites
+<p>Jupyter notebook is required to read downloaded .ipynb files. </p>

-<p>The project 'Explanatory' files are provided in .ipynb and .html formats.
-Note the .html file is too large to view on GitHub.
-The .ipynp notebook file can be viewed on GitHub.
+<p> The Project 'Explanatory' files are provided in .ipynb and .html formats.
+Note the .html file is too large to view on GitHub but the .ipynp notebook file can be viewed on GitHub.
 The slidedeck is provided in .ipynb and .html formats.
 </p>
-<p>Jupyter notebook is required to read downloaded .ipynb files. </p>